wp-plugins/car-demon/readme.txt

 Car Demon Theme.
 For more information visit our website; www.CarDemons.com

 == Changelog ==
-1.3.6
+1.3.9
+* Improved support for handling multiple popup forms on a single page
+* Improved support for displaying form error messages by insuring page scrolls to top of msg
+* Resolved issue with transmission field vs. transmission field long 1.3.8
+* Change all mail() functions to wp_mail() to keep consistent with WordPress
+* Modified Server hash code to prevent potential issues for IIS users 1.3.7
+* Switched stock_num references to stock_number
+* Removed taxonomy UIs on single vehicle edit pages to reduce confusion
+* Modified dynamic spec options to fix issues with some legacy fields not populating
+* Added hidden admin option to allow usage of legacy specs code
+* Updated CAR_DEMON_PATH constant to use prefered method of determining plugin path
+* Resolved random blank thumbnail issue on single cars pages 1.3.6
 * Added support for jquery ui to handle auto load on forms 1.3.5